podium-lib/podium-lib.github.io/docs/api/podlet.md

 #### [args]

 All following arguments given to the method will be passed on to the document template.
-This can as an example be used to pass on parts of a page to the document template.
+For example, this could be used to pass on parts of a page to the document template.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 podlet.view = (incoming, body, head) => {
     return `